Consensys/evm-dafny/VERIFICATION.md

 #### How does it work?

 First, we use an input parameter `s` to define the content of the EVM at the beginning.
-Because it is an input parameter it can take any _arbitrary_ value, but must satisfy the size requirements.
+Because it is an input parameter it can take any _arbitrary_ value, but must satisfy the size requirements `2 <= |s| <= 1024 `.
 The same holds for the gas value in the initial state: we require that this is more than a certain amount that corresponds to one SWAP and 2 POPS (we could actually require two different values for the two EVMs).

-The `assert` statements in Dafny are `verification` statements and must provably hold for any inputs.
+Second, the `assert` statements in Dafny are _verification_ statements and must provably hold for any inputs.
 If you use this code in VSCode, you may change `requires 2 <= |s| <= 1024` into `requires 1 <= |s| <= 1024` and see the effects: Dafny cannot prove that a valid state is reached after the computations.